ibm-cloud-docs/hybrid-workloads/locations-management.md

 1. Specify the **Common filters**.
 1. Based on the selections, the **Allowed**, **Blocked**, and **Total** locations are displayed.
 1. Click **Save filter**.
-1. Click **Create satellite location**.

 ### Filtering syntax
 {: #filtering_syntax}

 Filter locations allows you to view, search, and filter locations.
-You can either perform one of the following to filter your locations:
+It is most effective for straightforward location combinations or for grasping the workings of the filtering syntax.
+You can see how the advanced syntax develops through the toggles and filters in the search bar.
+You can perform either of the following to filter your locations:
 * Enter the syntax to filter locations.
 * Click **More filters** to refine your search based of the allow list.
+* Select the **Show inactive locations**, **Show blocked locations**, and **Show parent locations (geographies, countries, metros)** toggles.

 Multiple dimensions can be included while filtering a location/region.
 Hence, a syntax is used to define the combinations of these regions.
 The following syntax is used for filtering:
 * `|` to designate OR
 * `^` to designate AND
 * `(,)` for grouping

-Syntax to define regions
+#### Syntax to define regions
+{: #define_syntax}

 | Example | Description |
 |---------------|-------------|